WebAssembly/spec/document/core/appendix/algorithm.rst

 .. note::
    Even with the unreachable flag set, consecutive operands are still pushed to and popped from the operand stack.
    That is necessary to detect invalid :ref:`examples <polymorphism>` like :math:`(\UNREACHABLE~(\I32.\CONST)~\I64.\ADD)`.
-   However, a polymorphic stack cannot underflow, but instead generates :code:`Bot` types as needed.
+   However, a polymorphic stack cannot underflow, but instead generates :code:`Unknown` types as needed.

 .. index:: opcode